thomasWeise/aitoa/book/metaheuristics/hillClimbing2/README.md

 In case of the unary and binary operator, they of course depend on the input points in the search space fed to the operators, but still, the results are unpredictable and random.
 This is, in general, not a bad property.
 In the absence of knowledge about what is best, doing an arbitrary thing might have a better expected outcome than doing a fixed, pre-determined thing.

-However, it also does not provide us with any information regarding whether we have prematurely converged to a local optimum or not.
+However, it also has some drawbacks.
+For example, there is no guarantee to not test the same `1swap` move several times in the `hc_1swap` algorithm.
+Also, since we do not know when we have tested the complete neighborhood of a point&nbsp;$\sespel$ in the search space, we also do not know whether&nbsp;$\sespel$ is a (local) optimum or not.
-We simply guess this, and in [@sec:stochasticHillClimbingWithRestarts] we therefore design an algorithm that restarts if it did not encounter an improvement for a certain time.
+We instead need to guess this and in [@sec:stochasticHillClimbingWithRestarts] we therefore design an algorithm that restarts if it did not encounter an improvement for a certain time.
-This might be too early, as there may still be undiscovered solutions in the neighborhood of the current best on &ndash; or it might be too late and we may have already investigated the complete neighborhood.
+This might be too early, as there may still be undiscovered solutions in the neighborhood of&nbsp;$\sespel$ &ndash; or it might be too late and we may have already investigated the complete neighborhood several times.

 Let us take one step back, to the simple hill climber and the original unary search operator `1swap` for the JSSP from [@sec:hillClimbingJssp1Swap].
 This operator tries to perform a single swap, i.e., exchange the order of two job IDs in a point from the search space.